Hello, My Twenties!: Production

 On February 16, 2017, the series was renewed for a second season.
 It was announced that Ryu Hwa-young would only make a cameo appearance, and that a new actress would be cast as the fifth girl of the Belle Epoque.

 Originally, it was expected that all five main roles would be the same from the previous season.
-However, early on Ryu Hwa-young was removed from the main cast.
+However, early on Ryu Hwa-young was removed from the main cast due to an bullying incident regarding her group, T-ara.
 Instead, a new character, Jo Eun, was created to fill the five-person dynamic of the show.
 Park Hye-soo was also supposed to be part of the main cast, but due to a scheduling conflict, she stepped down from the role.
 Unlike Ryu Hwa-young, this happened late into pre-production and it was decided that another actress would play her character Yoo Eun-jae; Ji Woo was cast.

 Onew was originally cast in the role of Kwon Ho-chang, but he stepped down in light of controversy surrounding him ten days before the drama's premiere, and was replaced with Lee Yoo-jin.